ezcg/loginreactjs/README.md

 - Update the new files with your config values and do not commit to your repo. db.config.example.js should work without modification but for the file name change.

-- Open your terminal, cd to the root directory of /login/ and run: docker-compose up
+- Open your terminal, cd to the root directory and run: docker-compose up

 - When it's done building, in a new terminal window, run: